danawoodman/blog/src/articles/react-hello-world-examples.md

 ## The Basics

-The simplist React component ever.
+The simplest React component ever.

-It just renders an H1 tag into the body of the page.
+It just renders an `<h1>` tag into the body of the page.
 Since JSX is basically just HTML, you can use any valid tag you want.

 ```javascript